rpatterson/prunerr/README.rst

 Install by using any tool for installing standard packages for the project language::

-  $ true "TEMPLATE: Always specific to the type of project"
+  $ true "TEMPLATE: Always specific to the project type"

 ****************************************************************************************